thomasbattram/thesis/meetings/2020-08-20/notes.md

 use the tissue data!!
 Can use r2!
 Higher r2 means more cellular specificity.

-Could have this talked about in the discussion and say that in ideal circumstances then
+Could have this talked about in the discussion

 ## AOB